Surface Duo 2: All the rumored features for Microsoft's new foldable

 Camera: Surface Duo 2 might get a camera bump

-One of the biggest rumoured upgrades to the Surface Duo 2 (unofficial name) is expected to be found on the camera bump.
-(Yes, rumour has it that a camera bump will be present this time around, changing the back of the phone.)
+One of the biggest rumored upgrades to the Surface Duo 2 (as we're calling it) is expected to be found on the camera bump.
+Yes, rumor has it that a camera bump will be present this time around, changing the back of the phone.
 A Windows Central report points to a rear camera bump with a trio of cameras: A 16-megapixel ultra-wide, 12-megapixel telephoto and 12-megapixel standard, plus a time-of-flight sensor for depth.

 Remember, the original version featured a single 11-megapixel camera on the inside, which can become an external camera if the Duo displays are flipped around.
 It's exceedingly rare for a flagship phone to feature just one rear camera, and it appears, at least for now, Microsoft has taken note of that.